This article may contain compensated links. See our full disclosure here

 Make sure to take note of the opening times as many Florence museums close on Mondays including the Uffizi and Accademia.
 This is a good time to visit church museums who usually have shorter opening hours on Sundays.

-Whether it is the world-famous art, the magnificent architecture, the grand churches, fashion, or other historical treasures, the museums in Florence will be sure to impress.disclosure page for more information.
+Whether it is the world-famous art, the magnificent architecture, the grand churches, fashion, or other historical treasures, the museums in Florence will be sure to impress.
+Our 3 day Florence itinerary has more ideas on things to see and do during your visit.